Ukrainian refugees hope for peace, but more expected to flee

 In Romania, at the Siret border crossing with Ukraine, women with babies, toddlers and older children continued to arrive, while Romanian firefighters and volunteers welcomed them and carried their luggage to buses transporting them onwards.

-The UN is basing its relief plans on four million refugees but has said the figure would likely rise.
+The United Nations is basing its relief plans on four million refugees but has said the figure would likely rise.
 The European Union is expecting five million to arrive.

 ((gwladys.fouche@tr.com; +47 21 04 05 53; Reuters Messaging: Twitter handle: @gfouche))